-Assassin bugs are beneficial insects that should be encouraged in your garden.
+Assassin bugs (Zelus renardii) are beneficial insects that should be encouraged in your garden.
 There are around 150 species of assassin bugs in North America, most of which perform a service to the gardener and farmer.
 The insects prey on insect eggs, leafhoppers, aphids, larvae, boll weevils and others.
 The assassin bug is found in crop fields but is also a common insect in the home landscape.

 Assassin Bug Identification

 Assassin bugs are 1/2 to 2 inches (1.3 to 5 cm.) long and have a curved mouth part that looks like a scimitar.
 They may be brown, tan, red, blackish yellow and often bi-colored.
 The curved mouth part acts as a siphon.
 After the bug catches its prey in its spiny or sticky front legs, it will stick the mouth part into the insect and suck out its liquids.
 The largest of the species, the wheel bug (Arilus cristatus), has a cog-shaped dome on its back that resembles a ship’s wheel.

 Learn About Assassin Bugs

 The assassin bug female lays eggs several times during the warm season.
 The eggs are oval and brown and are usually attached to the underside of a leaf.
 The larva are similar in appearance to the adults and have the same long body.
 They do not have wings and must go through four to seven instars or growth periods before they are adults.
 This takes approximately two months and then the cycle starts anew.
 The nymphs are prey to birds, large arthropods and rodents.
 The assassin bug adults overwinter in leaves, bark and debris.

 Assassin bugs are found in weedy or bushy cover during the warm summer months.
 They may be in wildflowers, especially goldenrod, towards fall.
 They are also common in woodland areas, hedges and along roads, fences and trails.
 The insects move slowly and are easy to spot.